 - Input the correct number of frequency bins.
 The frame window size (m) will be the double of the number of available frequency bins.
 For example, for 3 frequency bins, the frame window size will be m=6.

 - Select the appropriate modulation frequencies next to "Active lasers".
 Here you define the number of lasers that you used and in which frequency bins you allocate their modulations.
 (See Supplementary Material for calculation of the appropriate frequency bins).
-For example, for a camera frame rate F=60Hz, and 3 frequency bins, the modulation frequencies will be 30hz, 20Hz and 10Hz.
+For example, for a camera frame rate F=60Hz, and 3 frequency bins, the modulation frequencies will be 30Hz, 20Hz and 10Hz.

 - (Optional) Input the wavelength of each laser and the corresponding name of the fluorophore.
 This is just a label.